 Razor is exposed to commodity price risk as prices for oil and natural gas products fluctuate in response to many factors including local and global supply and demand, weather patterns, pipeline transportation, political stability, and economic factors.
 Commodity price fluctuations are an inherent part of the oil and gas business.
-Razor mitigates some of the exposure to commodity price risk to protect the return on investment and provide a level of stability to operating cash flow.
-The Company hedges a portion of its future production to protect cash flows to allow it to meet its strategic objectives.
-The Company does not apply hedge accounting for these contracts.
+Historically Razor mitigated some of the exposure to commodity price risk to protect the return on investment and provide a level of stability to operating cash flow.
+However, due to the Company's significant working capital deficiency the Company has been unable to hedge its future production to protect cash flows.